Eagers Automotive: History

 The company was founded by Edward George Eager in 1913 as E.G. Eager & Son Limited In 1922, they opened an automobile assembly plant in Queensland, and in 1930 obtained distribution rights to General Motors products in Queensland and northern New South Wales.
 The company went public in 1957 under the name Eagers Holdings Limited.
 It merged in 1992 with A.P.
 Group Limited, founded as A.P.
 Motors by Alan Piper in 1978, and was renamed to A.P.
 Eagers Limited.
 In 2019 it acquired its major competitor, the Automotive Holdings Group.

 In 2011, the company was inducted into the Queensland Business Leaders Hall of Fame.

 In February 2021 the company said it would not repay any of the $130 million it received under the Federal Government's JobKeeper scheme despite posting a profit.
 It said it used the money to save 2000 jobs, which was the original intention of the scheme and the payments went to 6,500 employees when the industry was under severe pressure.
 It has subsequently recorded accelerated profits.

+In July 2025, the company was appointed the Australian main retailer for BYD Auto.